Kingdom of Abkhazia: Ethnic composition and historiography

+Façade stone of the Khopi Church bearing a Georgian Asomtavruli inscription mentioning George II of Abkhazia and his daughter Gurandukht.

 The constitution of the kingdom is presented differently in the Abkhazian and Georgian historiography, with the ethnic composition of the population and the origin of the ruling dynasty being especially contentious.

 St. Cyril named both Abasgians and Iberians amongst peoples praying in their own languages according to the 9th century Vita Cyrilli.

 For Abkhazian historians, the kingdom of Abkhazia is considered the historical root of the nation and the "1200-year statehood tradition" is emphasised.
 The dominant Georgian narrative emphasises the joint Georgian-Abkhazian state and the dominant role of the Georgian language and culture.

 Most international scholars agree that it is extremely difficult to judge the ethnic identity of the various population segments due primarily to the fact that the terms "Abkhazia" and "Abkhazians" were used in a broad sense during this period—and for some while later—and covered, for all practical purposes, all the population of the kingdom, comprising both the Georgian (including also Mingrelians, Laz, and Svans with their distinct languages that are related to the Georgian language) and Abkhaz (Abasgoi, Apsilae, and Zygii) peoples.
+According to Abkhaz historian Zurab Anchabadze, although the Kingdom of Abkhazia was a multi-ethnic polity, the Kartvelian tribes constituted a significant majority of the kingdom's population.

 It seems likely that a significant proportion of the Georgian-speaking population, combined with a drive of the Abkhazian kings to throw off the Byzantine political and cultural dominance, resulted in Georgian replacing Greek as the language of literacy and culture.